Privacy notice – Artemis Funds (Lux)

 You have a number of rights in relation to the personal data that we hold about you.
 These rights include:

-You can exercise your rights by contacting us using the details set out above.
+You can exercise your rights by contacting us using the details set out below.

 Changes to our privacy policy